 The former Republican — and now 2020 Republican presidential primary candidate — isn't shy about saying the GOP should support descheduling marijuana.
 In the same CNBC interview, he said it would be great politics for President Donald Trump to deschedule cannabis at a national level and leave it to the states, because states' rights play well with the Republican Party.

-Oregon lawmakers want to speed up the process for wiping away weed convictions
+Oregon lawmakers want to speed up the process for wiping away w

 This school district just opened the doors for students to use medical marijuana